Articles

 -

 Clostridial enterotoxicosis is a complex and poorly understood syndrome characterized by diarrhea that is associated with the bacteria Clostridium perfringens (CP).
-It is associated with either acute or chronic diarrhea.
-Clostridial enterotoxicosis is not caused by the bacteria directly, but rather by a toxin produced by the bacteria.
-Most cases of intestinal bacterial overgrowth are treated on an outpatient basis using antibiotics, nutrition, and probiotics.
+It is associated with acute or chronic diarrhea.
+Clostridial enterotoxicosis is not caused by the bacteria directly, but by a toxin produced by the bacteria.

 -